-Lecture notes will be made available to you on the GRIFFITH COLLEGE MyStudy website and you are advised to print these out and bring them to each class so that extra notes can be added.
+Lecture notes will be made available to you on the Griffith College MyStudy website and you are advised to print these out and bring them to each class so that extra notes can be added.

-Lab Learning Sheets will be made available to you on the GRIFFITH COLLEGE MyStudy website.
-You should print these out, complete the pre-lab questions and BRING them to your lab classes.
+Tutorial Workbooks will be made available to you on the Griffith College MyStudy website.
+You should print these out, complete the pre-tutorial section and BRING them to your tutorial classes.